mjf1406/worksheet-generators/README.md

   - quick access to each student to award/subtract points
     - can filter the students by group
   - can easily select multiple students
+ - tool: Assigner, Seats
+  - Randomize where girls and boys go?
+Odd or even
+    - to ensure they don't sit next to each other again, if number is odd, add 1, and if even, subtract 1.
+      - keep a list of students who are next to them in the DB and use the above to check it
+      - this should still be over the year, though, to ensure they sit next to someone new as often as possible
+  - Algo steps
+    1. randomly assign a seat where they haven't sat before
+    2. check adjacent person, if already sat next to them, back to step 1.
+    3. check group, if already in the group with the same person, back to step 1 (this one will have a limit because it's not as important as step 2.
+Maybe make this a convolution step?
+So once steps 1 and 2 are satisfied, go back over it to satisfy number 3 if it's even possible.)

 ### p0